Self-bondage: Strict self-bondage

 Strict self-bondage requires that the means of escape be unavailable until the lapse of time before the release mechanism activates itself.
 This feature of strict self-bondage makes it potentially more hazardous, but some practice it for the greater sense of helplessness it creates.

 Emergency intervention

 A compromise position between safety and strictness allows for a backup release mechanism that is available immediately, but carries with it some penalty or cost with its use.
 For example, keys could be placed in a bucket of paint.
 The person in self-bondage can escape quickly if necessary, such as a fire breaking out, or excessive numbness of limbs.
-However, the annoyance of cleaning up the paint afterwards would coerce the person into waiting for the main release mechanism to come into effect if he or she were merely bored or uncomfortable.
+However, the annoyance of cleaning up the paint afterwards would coerce the person into waiting for the main release mechanism to come into effect if they were merely bored or uncomfortable.
 Another penalty may be the need to contact somebody, with the penalty being having to explain what has happened.